nialwrt/wrtbuilder/README.md

 # UNIVERSAL-NIALWRT Firmware Builder

 ## Overview
-UNIVERSAL-NIALWRT is a versatile OpenWrt build script offering support for multiple distributions: OpenWrt, and ImmortalWrt.
+WRTBUILDER is a versatile OpenWrt build script offering support for multiple distributions: OpenWrt and ImmortalWrt.
 It aims to provide a streamlined and user-friendly experience for building custom firmware.

 ## Features
 * **Multi-Distribution Support:** Enables building firmware for OpenWrt and ImmortalWrt.